 REQUIRED:

-Tiziana Bonaldi: This protocol is significant because it represents the current state-of the-art work-flow for the analysis of R-methylation at the proteome-wide level by Mass Spectrometry.
+Tiziana Bonaldi: This protocol is significant because it represents the state-of the-art work-flow for the global analysis of protein R-methylation by Mass Spectrometry.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
-Suggested b-roll: LAB MEDIA: Figure 2
+Suggested b-roll: LAB MEDIA: Figure 1A

-Marianna Maniaci: This is the only method to identify and profile globally R-methylated proteins with a single-site resolution, which is not achievable with other biochemical techniques.
+Marianna Maniaci: This is the only method to identify and profile R-methylated proteins with a single-site resolution, which is not achievable with other biochemical techniques.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.